 Chant this Pauree of Anand Sahib 11 times a day to bring bliss and blessings to your life.

 Here is a recording of the first pauree of Anand Sahib by Snatam Kaur.
 (Note: this version has a rousing recitation of “Wahe Guru” in the beginning of the music track and the 1st pauree of Anand Sahib does not start until about 3:24 in the track.)

-Below is a sample of the tri-fold altar card for this pauree.
-If you would like one, email your mailing address to firstname.lastname@example.org with “Altar Card Please” in the subject line.
-Specify in the email that you would like to receive the “Anand Sahib” altar card.
+If you would like one of these altar cards, email your mailing address to firstname.lastname@example.org with “Altar Card Please” in the subject line.
+Specify in the email that you would like to receive the “Guru Amar Das” altar card.